-It sounds like you are all too familiar with the signs and symptoms of gastric reflux (also known as Gastro Esophageal Reflux Disease or GERD).
-GERD is a condition in which stomach acid flows back (reflux) up into your throat (via the esophagus) and can cause horrible heartburn.
+It sounds like you're all too familiar with the signs and symptoms of gastric reflux.
+This is a condition in which stomach acid flows back (reflux) up into the throat (via the esophagus) and can cause horrible heartburn.
 While having a bout of reflux here and there can happen to anyone, experiencing it with some frequency (two or more times a week) may result in a diagnosis of gastroesophageal reflux disease or GERD.
-The frequent acid reflux can irritate the lining of your esophagus causing inflammation.
-This irritation can lead to narrowing of the esophagus (causing a person to have difficulty swallowing), ulcers, and even a slightly increased risk of esophageal cancer.
+The frequent acid reflux can also irritate the lining of the esophagus, causing inflammation.
+In turn, this irritation can lead to narrowing of the esophagus (causing a person to have difficulty swallowing), ulcers, and even a slightly increased risk of esophageal cancer.
 In addition to what you’ve already tried, there may be a few additional actions you can take to bring some relief.

-It sounds as if you're already doing lots of good things already to help decrease the acid reflux (like avoiding large meals before bed, allowing a few hours to digest after eating before lying down, and propping up your upper body to have gravity help keep the acid down while you sleep).
+It sounds as if you're already doing lots of good things to help decrease the acid reflux (such as avoiding large meals before bed, allowing a few hours to digest after eating before lying down, and elevating your upper body to have gravity help keep the acid down while you sleep).
 Here are some more ideas for you to consider:

-- Instead of using a high pillow, try propping up your whole bed.
-A couple of cinder blocks under the posts at the head of your bed should do it.
+- Instead of using a high pillow, you might try propping up your whole bed with a couple of cinder blocks under the posts at the head of your bed.

 - Avoiding tight fitting pants and bending over for extended periods after eating can reduce the pressure on your stomach.